BryceHappy/Quick-Registration/README.md

 Quick-Registration
 ==================

-Quick Registration With PHP And MySQL (use ORM)
+Quick Registration With PHP And MySQL (use ORM) And PHPMailer